fasblom/node-red-node-swagger/README.md

 * Summary - A short summary of what the operation does.
 For maximum readability in the Swagger-UI, this field SHOULD be less than 120 characters.
 * Description - A verbose explanation of the operation behavior.
 [GFM syntax](https://help.github.com/articles/github-flavored-markdown) can be used for rich text representation.
 * Tags - A list of tags for API documentation control.
 Tags can be used for logical grouping of operations by resources or any other qualifier.
 These should be provided as a comma-separated list.
-* Consumes - A list of MIME types the operation can consume.
-These should be provided as a comma-separated list.
-* Produces - A list of MIME types the operation can produce.
-These should be provided as a comma-separated list.
 * Deprecated - Declares this operation to be deprecated.
 Usage of the declared operation should be refrained.

 #### Parameters